isPLG/isPLG/src/pages/blog/growth-data-ecosystem.md

 category: PLG
 ---

-# Growth Data Ecosystem - the key to a successful PLG Strategy

 ## Introduction

 Attempting to adopt Product Led Growth model without a sound Growth Data Strategy (Collection → Analysis → Publishing → Discussion → Action) is like flying a ✈️ without a GPS - you may end up at at your destination but it will be pure luck.

+In this deep dive, we will go over what exactly is Growth Data and how it enables the formation and execution of a rock solid Growth strategy.

 ### Loops - The Core Concept of Product Led Growth